 August 7, 2020

-November’s electoral outcome is far from certain, but a change in the White House – combined with ongoing fallout from the Coronavirus pandemic – may have a profound effect on the M&A landscape.
+November’s electoral outcome is far from certain, but a change in the White House – combined with ongoing fallout from the COVID-19 pandemic – may have a profound effect on the M&A landscape.

 The federal deficit has risen sharply during the Trump administration.
 Coronavirus-related spending has further accelerated that trend.
 Corrective actions – via entitlement cuts, tax increases, or both – are anticipated.
-Former Vice President Joe Biden’s tax plan represents the latter.
-A significant departure from current federal rates and thresholds, the proposal creates new burdens on individual business owners and their companies.
+Former Vice President Joe Biden’s tax plan represents a significant departure from current federal rates and thresholds

 Those who simply seek to maintain the status quo will experience notable reductions in free cash flow and in take-home earnings.
 Meanwhile, owners with near-term M&A ambitions may think twice, as their businesses will most likely garner lower offers from potential acquirers.